jeremyshaw/JAWOS/README.md

 Fall 2019

 ## What is JAWOS?
-JAWOS (Jeremy, Alex, & Will Operating System) is an x86, ATX compatible OS, specifically targeting an ~386 era PC with an attached serial teletype console, VGA, and ANSI keyboard.
+JAWOS (Jeremy, Alex, & Will Operating System) is an x86, ATX compatible OS, specifically targeting an ~386 era PC with an attached serial teletype console, VGA-compatible video system, and ANSI keyboard.
 It's largely written in C, with our own structures where neccessary, and x86 assembly.

+## JAWOS Overview
+(WIP, block diagram)

 ## What are Phases?
 Steps from which the OS is constructed, piece by piece.